Strategic procurement and improvements to internal processes led to significant cost savings for insurance firm Tryg.

 1. Creating a supplier network for sourcing replacement or repaired goods

-Efficio helped to design an external supplier ranking system with standardised contractual agreements and pricing for sourcing replacement or repaired goods.
+Efficio helped to design an external supplier ranking system with standardized contractual agreements and pricing for sourcing replacement or repaired goods.

 There had been more than 1,500 workshops used in the past, with significant price differences between them and no referral process to direct customers to the best and most cost-effective suppliers.
 Hard negotiations helped Tryg end up with a network of some 200 workshops to give full geographical coverage in Denmark for each brand of car.
 Now, a claims handler can direct a claimant with a damaged BMW in Copenhagen to the appropriate workshop.